dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 #### 2.3.4 SKOS Concepts

 **What are SKOS concepts?** SKOS concepts are for controlled vocabularies - lists of standardized terms like methods, categories, or codes.
 Use SKOS when you need a picklist rather than a complex class hierarchy.
+SKOS functions as a thesaurus.

 **Terminology vs Ontology:**